Take a moment to learn more about esophageal cancer, including how it is diagnosed as well as your treatment options.

 Other treatment options

-In addition to the three main types of treatment for esophageal cancer above, other treatment options include: endoscopic mucosal resection, PDT (photodynamic therapy), radiofrequency ablation (RFA), laser ablation, electrocoagulation and esophageal stent .
+In addition to the three main types of treatment for esophageal cancer above, other treatment options for esophageal cancer include: chemoradiation, targeted therapies, immunotherapies, endoscopic mucosal resection, PDT (photodynamic therapy), radiofrequency ablation (RFA), laser ablation, electrocoagulation, and esophageal stent.
+Also, speak with your doctor about clinical trial options that may be available to you.